Ovid/moosex-extended/README.md

 ## Making Your Class Immutable

-Typically Moose classes should end with this:
+You no longer need to end your Moose classes with:

 ```
 __PACKAGE__->meta->make_immutable;